-Students who do not meet the Qualitative and Quantitative requirements at the end of a semester will be placed on a Financial Aid WARNING during the next period of enrollment and will receive a letter of Warning Status.
-Students receiving all W's or AW's for a Fall, Spring, or Summer semester will be placed on WARNING.
+WARNING Status: Students who do not meet the Qualitative and Quantitative requirements at the end of a semester will be placed on a Financial Aid WARNING during the next period of enrollment and will receive a letter of Warning Status.
 Students on WARNING may continue to receive financial aid during the WARNING period - WARNING status exists for only one semester of enrollment.